GaryOcean428/anything-llm/RAILWAY.md

 The `railway.toml` file has been configured to:

 1. Generate Prisma client before starting the server
 2. Apply database migrations
+3. Install server dependencies during a pre-deploy step
-3. Start the server with the correct port mapping
+4. Start the server with the correct port mapping

+> **Note**
+> Dependencies are installed during the pre-deploy step using `npm install --omit=dev --legacy-peer-deps`.
+Avoid adding `npm install` to the start command to prevent timeouts.

 ## Required Environment Variables